agiliq/agiliq-jekyll/_posts/2014-04-28-django-backward-relationship-lookup.markdown

 ---
-layout: post
+layout: default
 title:  "Django backward relationship lookup"
 date:   2014-04-28 10:30:01+05:30
 categories: django
 author: akshar
 ---
 I often limit the lookup to fields of the model and forget about backward relations.

 Consider the following relationship: